juliangav/www.julian.is/_posts/2017-03-20-progressive-web-apps.md

 ## Getting My Website to PWA Status in Two Hours

-Okay, enough with the theory.
-Here’s how I, curious and determined, went ahead and started addressing the issues one by one that the [my initial Lighthouse report]({{ site.baseurl }}/assets/pwa-initial-lighthouse-report.pdf){:target="_blank"} came back with.
+Curious and determined, I went ahead and started addressing one by one the issues that [my initial Lighthouse report]({{ site.baseurl }}/assets/pwa-initial-lighthouse-report.pdf){:target="_blank"} came back with.

 I had to address: